neolp/itmp/README.md

 Use Event when …

 * You have a complete or almost stable connection between sender and receiver.
-A classic use case is when connecting a test client or a front end application to a MQTT broker over a wired connection.
+A classic use case is when connecting a test client or a front-end application to a MQTT broker over a wired connection.
 * You don’t care if one or more messages are lost once a while.
 That is sometimes the case if the data is not that important or will be send at short intervals, where it is okay that messages might get lost.
 * You don’t need any message queuing.
 Messages are only queued for disconnected clients if they have subscribed for publishable topics.